 F&A Recent Trip & Fall Construction Site Victories

 Frekhtman & Associates settled a case on behalf of a construction worker who tripped and fell in a passageway of a new structure being erected at the USTA National Tennis Center.
 The worker fell on metal shavings left by other trades.
 The case settled at mediation for over half a million dollars.

-In another case, a worker tripped and fell over electrical conduit that was not tied down as he walked carrying re-bar on a sub floor.
+In another case, a worker tripped and fell over an electrical conduit that was not tied down as he walked carrying a re-bar on a subfloor.
 That case settled for over $400,000.